How to Tell If You Have Dengue Fever?

 Symptoms of Dengue Fever: What to Look Out For - DoctorOnCall

-Do you know that dengue is hyperendemic in Malaysia1?
-Hyperendemicity is a situation where there are persistent, high levels of disease occurrence2.
-In Malaysia, the incidence of dengue is expected to soar every 4-5 years3.
-The highest number of dengue cases reported in the country was 131,101 cases in year 20194.
-More than 39,000 dengue cases were recorded in Malaysia between January 2022 and the mid of September 20225.
+In Malaysia, the incidence of dengue is expected to soar every 4-5 years.[3]
+The highest number of dengue cases reported in the country was 131,101 cases in 2019.[4]
+In 2023, 123,133 cases of dengue were recorded alongside 100 related deaths.[5]

 How to Recognise Dengue Fever?